adamconnelly/kelpie/README.md

 The following is a list of known-outstanding features and known issues:

-- [ ] For some reason Kelpie is generating multiple mocks when specifying built-in interfaces.
-See the [Mock Generation](#mock-generation) section for an example.
+- [ ] Add support for embedded interfaces.

 ## Quickstart